wanwanliang/Image_Processing_and_Deep_Learning/README.md

 <h3><a href="/code/Convert%20ENVI%20(bif%20and%20hdr)%20to%20GeoTiff.ipynb">7.
 Convert ENVI bip and hdr to GeoTiff </a></h3>
 <h3><a href='/code//WSR_ImageProcessing_StatsML.ipynb'> 8.
 Extract Stats from Unmasked Region with Geotiff and Train ML Models</a></h3>
 <h3><a href='/code/CNNs_WSR.ipynb'> 9.
 Resnet for Disease Detection</a></h3>
+<h3> <a href="/code/Extract%20raster%20value%20by%20polygons.ipynb"> 10.
+Extract raster value by polygons with python </h3>